-Pasteurization is the heating of a product at a specific time and temperature sufficient to destroy certain microorganisms which may cause illness or product spoilage, without radically altering the taste or quality.
+Pasteurization is the heating of a product for a specific time at a temperature sufficient to destroy certain microorganisms which may cause illness or product spoilage, without radically altering the taste or quality.

 The quantity of calcium, protein, riboflavin or vitamin A stays the same.